Dataport/polar/packages/plugins/IconMenu/README.md

 _Please note that the average user has never seen the client before and just wants to get done with it, not learn a map client._

-### Extension ideas

-- Content configurability during mapConfiguration (not on roadmap)

 ## Configuration

 > ⚠️ This plugin can't be configured with the `mapConfiguration`, but is configured during client construction.
 Currently, no way exists to add plugins to it after the build took place.